|The Presbyterian Church of Eastern Australia in Melbourne|

 Rev Tut Wan Yoa had the major preaching load from October 2005, and the busing in of people was discontinued in 2008.
 As of Lord's Day 7 June 2009 the main service was relocated to the new property at Mulgrave (see below).

 When the Glen Huntly property was purchased, it was regarded as an investment with a bonus spin-off of accommodation for a small congregation.
 The lack of on-site parking was among one of the disadvantages of the site.
 In the longer term the thought was to realise on the potential of the site for alternative uses.
 The option for a further 5 years lease from 1 April 2009 was not exercised by the child-care centre operator (part of ABC Learning Centres) then in receivership.
 Although months later they sought agreement to a new lease this request was declined as meantime a team of consultants had been assembled and plans drawn for conversion into five two-bedroom apartments using virtually all of the existing buildings.
 A Town Planning permit was approved for the development on 22 December 2009, the same day we had official advice from the Receiver that the ABC Centre would be closing early in January.
 The detailed building drawings were completed in June 2010 and a contract signed with a view to immediate construction in 2010 and the release of funds for church work, including additional manse provision and church extension.
 It was hoped the work would be complete by the end of March 2011, but it was found necessary to terminate the building contract and rectify some works not at the required standard and complete the project using another builder who proved very satisfactory and conscientious.
 The work was virtually complete at the end of October 2012.
-Some compensation was received frm the first builkder in March 2016.
+An enforceable undertaking from the first builder was secured at the Victorian Civil and Administrative Tribunal in December 2015 and the compensation then agreed to duly received in March 2016.

 In October 1987 a site for a church was purchased by Knox from the developer on the corner of Narre Warren North and Prospect Hill Roads, and permit applications lodged with the City of Berwick.
 The site cost $75,000 and was 1901m2 in area.
 Rev Trevor Leggott, Dip.
 Min., was called as assistant to the Knox minister, Rev Rowland Ward, with special reference to Narre Warren, and was inducted 11 March 1989.